deejaygraham/intro-to-coding/02 - scratch/transcript.md

 ### What Have We Learned?

-Decomposing a problem into smaller parts.
+* Decomposing a problem into smaller parts.
-Putting things in the right order - sequence
+* Putting things in the right order - sequence
+* Predicting Behaviour
-Selection - is it on an edge, is the game over?
+* Selection - is it on an edge, is the game over?
-Repetition - forever blocks
+* Repetition - forever blocks
-Variables - score, location, speed, colour
+* Variables - score, location, speed, colour
-Events - program start, end, mouse click, mouse move.
+* Events - program start, end, mouse click, mouse move.

 ### Resources